 Modification to Management Zone Implementation Plan

-A Management Zone Implementation Plan shall be reviewed periodically, and may be modified periodically to incorporate changes based on new data or information.
-Any such modifications should generally be changes that will benefit water quality or user protection in the management zone.
+A Management Zone Implementation Plan shall be reviewed periodically and may be modified periodically to incorporate changes based on new data or information.
+Any such modifications should generally be changes that will benefit water quality or user protection in the Management Zone.
 Any modifications to the Management Zone Implementation Plan that impact or change timelines, milestones or deliverables identified in the Implementation Plan must be approved by the Central Valley Water Board.

 Central Valley Water Board Actions